Nuts for Nutella

 If someone offered you portable chocolate that could instantly be spread on bread, fruit, crackers and pastries, how could you refuse?
 Thus began my love affair with Nutella, a European spread made of hazelnut butter and cocoa.

 During my days at NYU, I was at a make-your-own sandwich bar when I first tried Nutella with French bread.
 What a revelation!
-The chocolate oozed out of the nooks and crannies of the insides, while the spread’s smoothness contrasted the bread’s crunchy crust.
+The chocolate oozed out of the nooks and crannies, while the spread’s smoothness contrasted the bread’s crust.
 I then saw that bagels were an excellent vehicle for Nutella.
 So were pretzels.
 And bananas.
 And gummy bears.

 The version that I make at home is truly chocolate-flavored hazelnut butter: I use 2 cups of hazelnuts rather than Ferrero’s puny 2/3 cup.
 This recipe is the same that I’ve sent out in Blogging by Mail and that Nic (of The Baking Sheet) used for her Nutella biscotti.

-If you love this original recipe and repost it, please give credit where it’s due.
-Thank you.
+If you love this original recipe and repost it, please credit this site.
+Technically, recipes aren’t copyrightable, but the L.A.
+Times posted an eerily similar version.

 Update: For an even richer version, try the second formula, which has caramel powder and no added oil.
 Unless you have a professional nut grinder, it won’t be as smooth as commercial Nutella, but the flavor more than makes up for it.